Deadline to Apply: Friday, March 8, 2024, 11:59 pm EST

-Asian Women Giving Circle (AWGC) believes culture is an essential part of any strategy for social change.
-We support organizations led by Asian American women or gender-expansive people and individual artists in NYC who are using arts and culture to:
+The Asian Women Giving Circle (AWGC) believes culture is an essential part of any strategy for social change.
+We support projects led by Asian American women or gender-expansive people in NYC that harness the power of arts and culture to:

 - Raise awareness and catalyze action around critical issues that affect Asian American women, girls, gender-expansive people, and families, and